 Talk to their friends' parents

-If you’re worried, it can help to talk to friends’ parents.
+If you’re worried, it can help to talk to their friends’ parents.
 If other parents are worried too, see if you can set some rules together.

-Let their friends know what your rules are
+Let their friends know your rules

 It can reduce pressure on your child if their friends know your rules.